 The annual threshold is determined by CMS.
-For 2024, it has been set at \$5,330 (including amounts paid by both the member and Verda Healthcare)
+For 2025, it has been set at \$1,623.00including amounts paid by both the member and Verda Healthcare)

 Within 60 days of becoming eligible for Verda Healthcare's MTM program, members will be automatically enrolled (unless they opt-out of the program) and will receive a welcome packet in the mail from Verda Healthcare.
 They may also receive an offer to participate by phone.